ACONCEPT/insight_dataeng_summer_2017/README.md

 # Testing and test data notes

 using the insight_testsuite included with the original repository, this script passes those tests.
 However, with the data that came with the original repository, a T value of 50 was indicated with the test batch logs.
 Since there are only 3 purchases in the batch log, this value of 50 for T will obviously never produce an anomaly. the test stream log was just one record, intended to be indicated as anomalous.
-A T value of 3 would be the maximum to allow that record to be classified, so I manually modified the test input.
+A T value of 3 would be the maximum to allow that record to be classified, so I manually updated the test input batch_log.json file to include a T value of 3.

 # Running the script

+run.sh script will run it all or

-the run.sh shell script included does nothing other than python ./src/process_log.py
+python ./src/process_log.py

 all of the filepath stuff is handled with python magic variables and relative references.

 # Additional features

 1. Adjustment of T value: